alem-platform/sprint-js/story07/monoyer-challenge/README.md

 ### Instructions

-Write a function named `monoyerChallenge` that creates 60 <div> elements and insert them in the table of 10x6 size.
+Write a function named `monoyerChallenge` that creates 60 <div> elements and arranges them in a 10x6 table layout.
+It is mandatory to use CSS Grid to define the table structure within a parent <div> container, ensuring the layout is organized and visually clear.

 Each <div> should contain a letter randomly selected from the uppercase alphabet.